devmrwor/react-hooks-props-basics/README.md

 }
 ```

-...and just as before, we can pass the their content down:
+...and just as before, we can pass content data down to them:

 ```javascript